chethankumar/elastico/elastico/README.md

-# Elastiky
+# Elastico

-Elastiky is a modern, user-friendly Elasticsearch GUI client built with Tauri, React, and TypeScript.
+Elastico is a modern, user-friendly Elasticsearch GUI client built with Tauri, React, and TypeScript.
 It provides an intuitive interface for interacting with Elasticsearch clusters, similar to how Postico works for PostgreSQL.

 ## Features